vackosar/vackosar.github.io/_posts/2024-02-11-Bellman-Update-and-Synthetic-Data-in-Q-Transformer.md

 ---
-title: Synthetic Data and Bellman Update in Q-Transformer
+title: Bellman Update and Synthetic Data in Q-Transformer
 description: Notes on Q-learning, temporal difference, Monte Carlo, and others methods related to Q-Transformer.
 categories: ml
 date: 2024-02-11
 last_modified_at: 2024-02-11
+image: /images/bellman-update-q-transformer-thumb.png
 layout: post
 permalink: /:categories/:title
 ---

 {% include highlight-rouge-friendly.css.html %}

+{% include image.html alt="Bellman Update and Synthetic Data in Q-Transformer" src="/images/bellman-update-q-transformer-thumb.png" %}

 Here are my notes on Q-learning and Q-transformer.
 Take it with grain of salt, as I am new in this area.